EkowSackey/Task-Manager-CLI/README.md

 **Task Manager CLI** is a command-line project and task management system built in Java.
 It helps users efficiently organize, track, and manage their projects and tasks directly from the terminal.
 This tool is ideal for developers, students, and anyone who prefers a CLI-based workflow for productivity.

-## Features
+## Feature Summary

-- Add, edit, and delete projects and tasks
+- Users can add software or hardware projects after signing in.
-- Organize tasks within projects
+- Users can organize tasks within projects.
-- Mark tasks as completed or pending
+- Users can mark tasks as completed, started or pending
-- List tasks and projects with filter options
+- Users can can update task priority
+- Users can search projects by budget range
 - Simple, intuitive command syntax

 ![img.png](img.png)